-What originally started out as a rough sketched-up route in Ryan Sandes’ note-pad, soon took the shape of the legendary 13 Peaks challenge; a route that clocks over 106km, tallies a total of 6000m elevation, and tags 13 of Cape Town’s summits.
-The challenge has seen many trail-runners, hikers, dog-walkers and adventure-seekers blister their way to finish, from the local trailers, to several out-of-towners to a handful of (and growing) internationals.
+What originally started out as a rough sketched-up route in Ryan Sandes’ note-pad soon took the shape of the legendary 13 Peaks challenge, a route that clocks over 106km and tallies a total of 6000m elevation, and tags 13 of Cape Town’s summits.
+The challenge has seen many trail runners, hikers, dog-walkers, and adventure-seekers blister their way to finish, from the local trailers to several out-of-towners to a handful of (and growing) internationals.
 Designed to showcase all of Table Mountain’s magnificence, it does just that and more.
-It is not for the faint-hearted but takes tough, dogged determination to get through it and once you have, it will stay in your heart, and burn at your feet forever.
+It is not for the faint-hearted but takes tough, dogged determination to get through it, and once you have, it will stay in your heart and burn at your feet forever.

-The 13 Peaks has created a community of many challengers, diverse in ability and size – with 800 people having completed it so far, here are a sample of 13:
+The 13 Peaks has created a community of many challengers, diverse in ability and size – with 800 people have completed it so far; here are a sample of 13: